-To assist students and parents in the transition process from preschool to kindergarten, students will be invited to an orientation session.
-A written list of suggestions, proficiency levels of academic standards and curriculum, and the registration process will be distributed.
+To assist students and parents in the transition process from preschool to kindergarten, students will be invited to an orientation distributed.
 Students and parents will be provided a tour of the school to acclimate them to the facilities.
 Additional orientations for parents will take place in the form of Open Houses held by administrators and teachers to inform all students and parents of school rules, expectations, consequences, policies, and proficiency levels of academic standards and curriculum.

-11. Sec.
-1112(b)(9) Describe how teachers and school leaders, in consultation with parents, administrators, paraprofessionals, and specialized instructional support personnel, in schools operating a targeted assistance school program under section 1115, will identify the eligible children most in need of services under this part.
+Describe how teachers and school leaders, in consultation with parents, administrators, paraprofessionals, and specialized instructional support personnel, in schools operating a targeted assistance school program under section 1115, will identify the eligible children most in need of services under this part.

 Non-public schools in Baldwin County are also eligible to receive Title I, Part A funds based upon the number of eligible students living in attendance zones of Title I public schools.
 In consultation with administrators, Private schools will develop and implement an Equitable Services Plan detailing the use of Title funds allocated to the schools.
 A multiple-criteria selection process is established and utilized by the administration and teachers to identify students failing, or most at-risk of failing.
-The method utilized to document eligibility is participants below the 50th percentile or below grade level on a standardized test, previous Title I student with appropriate documentation, report card grades of D and/or F, and teacher input.
+The method utilized to document deligibility is participants below the 50th percentile or below grade level on a standardized test, previous Title I student with appropriate documentation, report card grades of D and/or F, and teacher input.
 Schools have the authority to add additional criteria at the local level.
 The criteria will be weighted and a cut score for providing services to students will be established and provided to the most academic needy students, served in rank order.
 The school will maintain a list of eligible students.

 12. Sec.
+1112(b)(10)(A)

-1112(b)(10)(A) Describe how the local educational agency will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education through coordination with institutions of higher education, employers, and other local partners.
+Describe how the local educational agency will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education through coordination with institutions of higher education, employers, and other local partners.